mariusavram91/bike-shop/README.md

 ![Edit Inventory Page](edit-products.png)
 *Fig. 7 Edit Inventory Page*

+To achieve this, frontend would:

+`GET /api/v1/products` to get products (with pagination if implemented), a list of product objects and its children: parts < variants (variant_dependencies & variant's custom_prices) would be returned, which would be used to render the inventory.
+Data would be used for updates or deletion (with `PUT`, `DELETE`).

 I consider Order Management and Analytics out of scope for this iteration.

-> New product creation: What information is required to create a new product?
+> **New product creation**: What information is required to create a new product?
 How does the database change?

 Product details that are required: name, description, base price, category, and if it's custom or not.
 If the product is customisable, then associated parts and their variants are required too, for users to be able to actually build their bikes.

+To create a new product, all that data will be sent to the API in a `POST /api/v1/products` (with the auth token if authentication would be implemented), or individual requests like `POST /api/v1/product-parts` or `POST /api/v1/part-variants`, etc.

-Entries are added to products, product_parts, and part_variants tables.
+The backend would validate, serialised, and entries are added to products, product_parts, and part_variants tables.
 In that order, so the ids can be used as foreign keys to establish the relationship between all the entities.
+Then the backend would send a 201 Created status with the created data to the frontend (or any validation errors with 422 status or any other appropiate errors).

-> Adding a new part choice: How can Marcus introduce a new rim color?
+> **Adding a new part choice**: How can Marcus introduce a new rim color?
 Describe the UI and how the database changes.

-Marcus could go to the inventory page and add a new variant or part and its variants by clicking on a "Add <>" Button.
+Marcus could go to the inventory page and add a new variant or part and its variants by clicking on a "Add <*>" Button.
 A simpler view of the New Product page could be displayed for adding the new choice.
 It would have the option to add multiple new choices for the same part on the page, and establish any new restrictions as well as new custom prices.

 If the part doesn't exist, it will create a new entry in the product_parts table and use that id, otherwise it could use the existing id of the part to create an entry in the parts_variants table, followed optionally by adding new entries in the part_variants_dependencies and custom_prices tables, for new dependencies or custom prices respectively.

-> Setting prices: How can Marcus change the price of a specific part or specify particular pricing for combinations of choices?
+> **Setting prices**: How can Marcus change the price of a specific part or specify particular pricing for combinations of choices?
 How does the UI and database handle this?

 Marcus can set the default prices of pricing for combinations of choices while adding the product.
 Alternatively, Marcus can use the inventory page once again to filter for the specific part in the list and click on Edit, which will redirect him to a page where he can edit the pricing.
 Ideally he could be able to do it directly in the inventory by expanding the part in the list and including the editable fields in there.

 There will be an update query for the price field to the database in the part_variants table or entry(ies) will be added/modified in the custom_prices table.

+---

+## What's next?
+Improvements?

+### Backend

+Assuming it would be async already.

+- Prepare uvicorn for production.
+Would use gunicorn with a bunch of uvicorn workers.
+- Add indexes in the database for fields that are used often in queries, to make queries more efficient.
+- Add queing, caching, better error handling, logging, monitoring.
+- User Pydantic validation for fields in the schemas.
+- Improve pagination, add total number of pages.
+And add pagination for parts as well.
+- Obviously not receive the price data for the cart from the Frontend, but calculate and validate in the backend.
+- Improve filtering too.
+Implement search.
+- Implement image/file handling.
+- Implement authentication for Marcus and his staff, and protect the post, put, and delete routes with auth.
+- Improve validation/serialisation for dependencies restrictions (comma separated ids of other variants).
+Validate before adding to the cart that no restrictions are broken, the the ids exist, etc.
+- Increase test coverage.

+### Frontend

+- Add admin frontend for adding new products, with parts, variants, custom pricing and restrictions.
+- Add admin frontend for managaging inventory (i.e. update products/parts/variants as well as custom pricing dependencies and restrictions).
+- Add cart summary view and purchase (clear cart).
+- Add seach and filtering for products.
+- Add authentication views.
+- Use pagination, only fetch a limited amount of products from the API and fetch more on scrolling or using buttons for pagination.
+- Using loading placeholders for products to enhance UX.
+- Implement payments and shipping notices (for users and Marcus), emails, etc.
+- Consider saving the BuilderWizzard choices in the store for future incomplete visits.
+- Increase test coverage and add e2e testing.
+- SEO optimisation.
+- Images lazy-loading.

+---

 ## Development setup